-- a.
-Organisational Governance - (1) How does your organisation review and achieve the following KEY aspects in your GOVERNANCE system: - accountability for management's actions - fiscal accountability - transparency in operations and selection of and disclosure policies for GOVERNANCE board members, as appropriate - independence in internal and external audits - protection of STAKEHOLDER and stockholder interests, as appropriate - (2) How do you evaluate the PERFORMANCE of your SENIOR LEADERS, including the chief executive?
+- (1) How does your organization review and achieve the following KEY aspects of your GOVERNANCE system: - accountability for management's actions - fiscal accountability - transparency in operations and selection of and disclosure policies for GOVERNANCE board members, as appropriate - independence in internal and external audits - protection of STAKEHOLDER and stockholder interests, as appropriate - (2) How do you evaluate the PERFORMANCE of your SENIOR LEADERS, including the chief executive?
 How do you evaluate the PERFORMANCE of members of your GOVERNANCE board, as appropriate?
-How do SENIOR LEADERS and your GOVERNANCE board use these PERFORMANCE reviews to further develop and to improve both their personal leadership EFFECTIVENESS and that of your board and LEADERSHIP SYSTEM, as appropriate? - b.
-Legal and Ethical Behaviour - (1) How do you address any adverse impacts on society of your products, services, and operations?
+How do SENIOR LEADERS and your GOVERNANCE board use these PERFORMANCE reviews to further develop and to improve both their personal leadership EFFECTIVENESS and that of your board and LEADERSHIP SYSTEM, as appropriate?

+b.
+Legal and ETHICAL BEHAVIOR

+- (1) How do you address any adverse impacts on society of your products, services, and operations?
 How do you anticipate public concerns with current and future products, services, and operations?
-How do you prepare for these concerns in a proactive manner, including using resource-sustaining PROCESSES, as appropriate?
-What are your KEY COMPLIANCE PROCESSES, MEASURES, and GOALS for achieving and surpassing regulatory and legal requirements, as appropriate?
-What are your KEY PROCESSES, MEASURES, and GOALS for addressing risks associated with your products, services, and operations? - (2) How does your organisation promote and ensure ETHICAL BEHAVIOUR in all your interactions?
-What are your KEY PROCESSES and MEASURES OF INDICATORS for enabling and monitoring ETHICAL BEHAVIOUR in your GOVERNANCE structure, throughout your organisation, and in interactions with CUSTOMERS and PARTNERS and other STAKEHOLDERS?
-How do you monitor and respond to breaches of ETHICAL BEHAVIOUR? - c.
+How do you prepare for these concerns in a proactive manner, including using resource-sustaining processes, as appropriate?
+What are your KEY compliance processes, MEASURES, and GOALS for achieving and surpassing regulatory and legal requirements, as appropriate?
+What are your KEY PROCESSES, MEASURES, and GOALS for addressing risks associated with your products, services, and operations? - (2) How does your organization promote and ensure ethical behavior in all your interactions?
+What are your key processes and measures or indicators for enabling and monitoring ethical behavior in your governance structure, throughout your organization, and in interactions with customers, partners, and other stakeholders?
+How do you monitor and respond to breaches of ethical behavior?

+c.
 Support of KEY Communities

-How does your organisation actively support and strengthen your KEY communities?
-How do you identify KEY communities and determine areas of emphasis for organisational involvement and support?
+How does your organization actively support and strengthen your KEY communities?
+How do you identify KEY communities and determine areas of emphasis for organizational involvement and support?
 What are your KEY communities?
 How do your SENIOR LEADERS, in concert with your WORKFORCE, contribute to improving these communities?